 - Insufficient use: Those who have used the product less than two times might get excluded.

-- Diagnosis prior to use: Those diagnosed with meningioma before using the drug might not qualify.
+- Diagnosis prior to use: Those diagnosed with a meningioma or other condition before using the drug might not qualify.

-- No diagnosed tumor: Those who haven’t been diagnosed with a meningioma tumor might not qualify despite other symptoms.
+- No diagnosis: Those who haven’t been diagnosed with a meningioma tumor or other condition might not qualify despite other symptoms.

 - Conditions which are pre-existing: Those with a history of meningiomas, brain tumors or additional neurological conditions which predate their Depo-Provera use might not qualify.